 Whilst we aim to meet parent requests where possible, it is the Council's responsibility to ensure placements are appropriate and are an efficient use of resources.
-Only children with an EHCP/draft EHCP can apply for a place at a special school or a special support centre attached to a mainstream school.
+Only children with a Statement/Proposed Statement of Special Educational Needs or EHCP/draft EHCP can apply for a place at a special school or a special support centre attached to a mainstream school.

-If your child has an EHCP/draft EHCP and you have any queries about the admission process, please contact SENAT using the following telephone numbers:
+If your child has a Statement/Proposed Statement of Special Educational Needs or EHCP/draft EHCP and you have any queries about the admission process, please contact SENAT using the following telephone numbers:

-0330 222 8881: Chichester, Bognor Regis, Midhurst, Petworth
+0330 222 8881: Chichester, Bognor Regis, Midhurst, Petworth 0330 222 8882: Anamerina.
+Littlehampton.
+Stevnina.
+Worthing

-0330 222 8882: Angmering, Littlehampton, Steyning, Worthing, Shoreham, Lancing, Horsham West

-0330 222 8883: Crawley, Burgess Hill, Horsham East, Haywards Heath, Cuckfield, East Grinstead email: sensupportteam@westsussex.gov.uk.
-Please only contact SENAT if your child has an EHCP/draft
+0330 222 8882: Angmering, Littlehampton, Steyning, Worthing, Shoreham, Lancing, Horsham West 0330 222 8883: Crawley, Burgess Hill, Horsham East, Haywards Heath, Cuckfield, East Grinstead email: sensupportteam@westsussex.gov.uk.
+Please only contact SENAT if your child has a Statement/Proposed Statement of Special Educational Needs or EHCP/draft